Shuffle/Shuffle/.github/install-guide.md

 cd Shuffle
 ```

-3. Fix prerequisites for the Opensearch database (Elasticsearch):
+3. Fix prerequisites for the Opensearch database (Elasticsearch also works).
+This requires the `shuffle-database` folder to exist.
 ```bash
 sudo chown -R 1000:1000 shuffle-database  # IF you get an error using 'chown', add the user first with 'sudo useradd opensearch'